-The long-term (500 BCE-1900 CE) mean SAOD in EVA(eVolv2k) is 0.014.
-A version with no background sulfur injection produces a mean of 0.010; therefore, major volcanic sulfur injections contribute approximately two-thirds of the long-term mean SAOD.
-The EVA(eVolv2k) version with no background injection shows very close agreement with the long-term mean of the ICI SAOD reconstruction: the larger mean SAOD in eVolv2k compared to ICI can thus be understood to be the result of the background injection.
-The CMIP6 20th century mean SAOD is about 14 % lower than the long-term EVA(eVolv2k) reconstruction.
-The fact that the difference between 20th century and long-term mean SAOD is smaller than that for VSSI is expected due to the inclusion of the constant background sulfur injection in the SAOD reconstruction.
+- than with the IVI2 reconstruction.
+The long-term (500 BCE-1900 CE) mean SAOD in EVA(2k) is 0.014.
+A version with no background sulphur injection produces a mean of 0.010, therefore, major volcanic sulphur injections contribute approximately a two-thirds of the long-term mean SAOD.
+The EVA(2k) version with no background injection shows very close agreement with the long-term mean - 30 of the ICI SAOD reconstruction: the larger mean SAOD in eVolv2k compared to ICI can thus be understood to be the result of the background injection.
+The CMIP6 20th century mean SAOD is about 14% less than the long-term EVA(2k) reconstruction.
+The fact that the difference between 20th century and long-term mean SAOD is smaller than that for VSSI is expected due to the inclusion of the constant background sulphur injection in the SAOD reconstruction.